The phase out of third-party cookies in Google Chrome – what does it mean for marketers?

 This is the second blog in our series Navigating the Data Revolution: Your Guide to Third-Party Cookies, Consent Mode, and Data Privacy in 2024.

-The Measurement team here at Launch has been working hard on a blog series to help you navigate these changes.
+The Measurement team here at Launch has been working hard on a blog series to help you navigate getting the most out of your data in a changing privacy landscape.
 In part one, we examined Consent Mode in Google Ads (including action needed by March 2024).

-In this instalment of the series we will look at the phase out of third-party cookies and how you can adapt your ads and tracking.
+In this instalment of the series we will look at how you can adapt your ads and tracking to be less reliant on third party cookies.

 Remember, our measurement team is always here to answer your questions if you need us.

 Third-party cookies share a user’s data with other advertisers when you visit a website to help build advertising audiences.
-These are the cookies which privacy laws and consumer rights campaigners have worked hard to abolish.
+These are the cookies which privacy laws and consumer rights campaigners have pushed to abolish.

 A first-party cookie is more straightforward.
 It’s only shared to the business of the site you’re viewing, so no data sharing goes on, and by accepting a site cookie notice consumers are granting permission for their activity to be tracked by that business.